-The CTI-CFF Regional Secretariat participated in the in the Coral Triangle Futures Think Tank workshop held last 15-16 August 2017 in Bali, Indonesia.
+The CTI-CFF Regional Secretariat participated in the Coral Triangle Futures Think Tank workshop held last 15-16 August 2017 in Bali, Indonesia.
 Supported by the Conservation International, the Regional Secretariat shared lesson learnt on the implementation of communication activities.
 The event was attended by representatives from 14 NGOs, regional and development organizations working across the Coral Triangle, as well as conservation organizations working in other countries.
 Key points from the visioning exercise were:

 Raising the profile of sustainable fisheries in the food security arena